utkarshsingh99/2phasecommit/README.md

 #### Performance Metrics:
 Measures throughput (transactions per second) and latency (time to process a transaction).

-### Outputs:
-Provides the balance of any data item across all servers.
-Logs committed transactions for debugging and auditing.
-Performance metrics of each node in the system.

 ### Key Distributed Systems Concepts
 1. Consensus Protocols: Paxos and Multi-Paxos for intra-shard consistency.